 IUSRS is an eight-week intensive research training program hosted by McMaster University.
 Indigenous undergraduate students from universities across Canada, who are interested in research and curious about graduate school are eligible to participate.
 Participants take part in workshops and Indigenous Knowledge programming while contributing as research scholars under the supervision of a McMaster faculty member.

-The McMaster Indigenous Research Institute (MIRI) in conjunction with the School of Graduate Studies (SGS), the Indigenous Studies Program (ISP) and Indigenous Student Services (ISS) is spearheading the IUSRS, which is heading into its third year since inception.
-The IUSRS provides an opportunity for students – and McMaster faculty members – to be immersed in a unique research experience.
-In 2017, approximately 15 Indigenous undergraduate students will be accepted into the program.
+The IUSRS is an innovative collaboration of the McMaster Indigenous Research Institute (MIRI) with the School of Graduate Studies (SGS), the Indigenous Studies Program and Indigenous Student Services.
+The 2019 cycle of IUSRS will be the fourth year of providing an opportunity for Indigenous students – and McMaster faculty members – to be immersed in a unique research experience.

 Details about the 2019 IUSRS program will be released in early 2019.